ioccc-src/winner/2020/ferguson1/chocolate-cake.md

 **PAY CLOSE ATTENTION TO THESE:**

-*   **USE MARGARINE, _NOT_ BUTTER!** Butter does not work well.
+*   **USE *MARGARINE*!
+DO *NOT* USE BUTTER!** Butter does not work well.
 If you think it will come out better by using butter you're very mistaken; it will come out badly!
 People have come back saying it didn't come out well and they are asked if they used butter or margarine.
 They had used butter because they 'know better' but they were very wrong; they did not know better and the cake was awful because of this.

 *   Over the years they changed the size of the unsweetened chocolate squares;
     they used to be one ounce each now they are 1/4 ounce each square so be sure to